-Description of the physical background The motion of the piston plunger can induce heating effects due to friction.
+Description of the physical background of the standard uncertainty component Calculation of The motion of the piston plunger can induce heating effects due to friction.
 We have seen this with piston made of stainless steel and industrial sealing.
-We never had this problem with glass piston and PTFE sealings.

-of the standard uncertainty component

-Calculation of the standard Determine temperature variations that could induce virtual flows and volume expansion.

-uncertainty

-component is

-completed or to be done?

-If calculation is completed

-The method used for the calculation

-Type of evaluation Type B evaluation

-Sensitivity coefficient

-The result obtained (if available) Under investigation

-Uncertainty due to leakage of the sealing

-Description of the physical background of the standard uncertainty component Depending on the sealing on the piston plunger, leakage could occur at high pressures

-Calculation of the standard uncertainty component is completed or to be done?
+We never had this problem with glass piston and PTFE sealings. the standard uncertainty component is completed or to be done? expansion.
+The method completed used for the calculation Type of evaluation Type B evaluation Sensitivity coefficient The result obtained (if available) Under investigation Uncertainty due to leakage of the sealing Description of the physical background of the standard uncertainty component Depending on the sealing on the piston plunger, leakage could occur at high pressures Calculation of the standard uncertainty component is completed or to be done?
 We don't know yet how to calibrate this.
 Measurement are calibrated with the gravimetric method.
 Maybe it can be perform a static high-pressure test over a longer time.
 The (possible) pressure loss could give you an idea about the (possible) leakage.